Andorra

 - 3

-Subscribe instruments and lodge the regulatory deposit with certificates usable in the immigration file.
+Buy the required instruments and place the regulatory deposit.
+Keep certificates you can attach to the immigration file.

 - 4